sixpack/sixpack/README.rst

     $ SIXPACK_CONFIG=<path to config.yml> sixpack

-Sixpack-server will be listening on port 5000 by default.
+Sixpack-server will be listening on port 5000 by default but can be changed with the ``SIXPACK_PORT`` environment variable.
 For use in a production environment, please see the "Production Notes" section below.

 Using the API
 =============